ibm-cloud-docs/hpc-ibm-spectrumlsf/vpc-lsf.md

 If you use your existing VPC for your {{site.data.keyword.spectrum_full}} cluster, set the `vpc_name` input value during {{site.data.keyword.spectrum_full}} cluster deployment with the name of your existing VPC.
 With this setting, the {{site.data.keyword.spectrum_full}} cluster deployment automatically skips creating a new VPC and uses the one you specify and its existing VPC details for all networking.

-With an existing VPC, you can also choose to make use of existing subnets to create {{site.data.keyword.spectrum_full_notm}} cluster nodes.
+With an existing VPC, you can also choose to use existing subnets to create {{site.data.keyword.spectrum_full_notm}} cluster nodes.
 Cluster deployment needs two subnets:

-* Provide a larger subnet ID for the `cluster_subnet_ids` dployment inout value, as it is used to create all management nodes or VPC file shares, and the compute nodes.
+* Provide a larger subnet ID for the `cluster_subnet_ids` deployment input value, as it is used to create all management nodes or VPC file shares, and the compute nodes.
 * Provide another subnet ID for the `login_subnet_id` to create the bastion and login nodes.

 ### An existing VPC and automatically creating two new subnets from the {{site.data.keyword.spectrum_full}} cluster deployment